BenLin0/animation/README.md

 # animation
-Using opencv to make animation movie
+Using opencv to make animation movie.
+Use a json file to manage the action.